 Switzerland Luxury Trains: Glacier Express, Bernina Express, GoldenPass

-Switzerland is one of the few countries where the train infrastructure is so good that the train itself becomes the destination.
-The Glacier Express, the Bernina Express, and the GoldenPass Line are three of the most spectacular scenic rail journeys in the world — and unlike the luxury cruise trains in Japan, they're genuinely accessible.
-Here's the honest guide.
+Switzerland is one of the few countries where the rail infrastructure is so good that the train itself becomes the destination.
+The Glacier Express, the Bernina Express, and the GoldenPass Line are three of the most spectacular scenic rail journeys in the world — and unlike the cruise trains of Japan or North America, they are genuinely accessible: you can book a ticket online, board in any of several cities, and experience world-class scenic rail without committing to a multi-day sleeper booking.
+This is the honest guide.

 Most Famous